areebasad/Benchmarking-for-Securing-Persistent-State-in-Intermittent-Computing/README.md

 shows an easy way to get going, it should enable people to use the full extend of the library https://pypi.org/project/pydgilib/#description

-The repository includes bechmarking security code for SAML11 (Cortex-M23) and SAML21 (Cortex-M0+)
+The repository includes benchmarking security code for SAML11 (Cortex-M23) and SAML21 (Cortex-M0+)

 Authors:
 Erik Henricus Wouters,